 HVO fuel is already being used by large companies across the UK, such as McDonald’s because it offers an emission-free alternative to diesel without needing to change fleet vehicles or the refuelling infrastructure.
 Although HVO fuel will help to decarbonise the fuel industry, it’s currently too inaccessible to be used on a wide scale.
 Businesses that can produce HVO fuel themselves will benefit the most as they’ll be able to keep costs down and have an unlimited supply.
 However, many businesses will struggle to source enough HVO to fuel their entire fleet, plus the high purchase cost will be difficult for those that are already struggling with the current cost-of-living crisis.

 We understand that more businesses will begin to switch to alternative fuels for their fleets soon, so we will aim to provide a selection of fuel cards that can be used by a wider range of vehicles, no matter what type of fuel they use.
+This will include an EV charge card which will be launched soon.

 However, if your fleet still contains petrol and diesel vehicles then explore our current range of fuel cards today by using our simple comparison tool, as we can save your business time and money.
 Alternatively, if you’d like to find out more information about our services and products, then contact our friendly team at 0113 202 5110.